Who has played the Glastonbury Sunday legends slot over the years?

 1998 - Tony Bennett

 The New York easy listening hero wowed the crowd with a selection of smooth classics, including his signature tune I Left My Heart in San Francisco.
-The legend is still performing in his 90s, so a return visit to Worthy Farm is not out of the question.
+The legend was still performing in his 90s, but sadly passed away in 2023.